sgl-project/ome/oeps/0005-mcp-support/README.md

     - **Mitigation**: Provide clear documentation and examples.
 Auto-create mode hides MCPRoute complexity for simple use cases.
 Most app teams only need to understand MCPServer.

 8.  **Increased Development Complexity**: Implementing requires more development effort:
-    - 2 controllers (MCPServer, MCPRoute)
+    - 2 controllers (MCPServer, MCPRoute) vs 1 (embedded approach)
     - Gateway auto-discovery and policy merging logic
-    - **Justification**: 50% more development effort delivers 80-90% of full Gateway API multi-tenancy benefits, which justifies the investment for medium-to-large deployments.
+    - Estimated: ~50% more development effort than single-CRD approach
+    - **Justification**: The additional effort is justified for medium-to-large deployments requiring multi-tenancy (see Evolution Path section for benefits analysis)

 9.  **Evolution Uncertainty**: While the v1alpha1 → v1beta1 evolution path is designed, there's uncertainty about:
     - Whether the community will validate the need for separate Policy CRDs